 In November we ask the staff to vote for the new charity.

-In December we announcement our charity of the year.
+In December we announce our charity of the year.
 Fundraising efforts begin in January.

 After the Selection Process